 Iodine is an essential mineral that promotes healthy thyroid function, as well as nerve and brain development.
 Your iodine requirements are higher during pregnancy due to an increased demand for thyroid hormone.
 The first trimester is a critical time to ensure you get enough iodine, and not all prenatal vitamins contain it.
 Look for a prenatal with at least 150 mcg of iodine.

 Vitamin B6 supports the healthy development of your baby’s brain and nervous system.
-An additional benefit of vitamin B6 is that it may help reduce nausea during pregnancy.
-Studies indicate that 30 to 75 mg a day, in divided doses, can be effective.
-If you are experiencing nausea, choose a prenatal with at least 30 mg of vitamin B6.
+An additional benefit of vitamin B6 is that it may help reduce the risk of upset stomach during pregnancy.

 Prenatal Vitamins for Mid to Late Pregnancy